Who this guide is for

 • You want more motor power for bread and heavy doughs

-• Budget matters — it costs $170 less than KitchenAid
+• Budget matters, it typically sells for substantially less than the KitchenAid

 • You do not plan to expand with a large attachment collection